-11. SUBSEQUENT EVENTS
+12. SUBSEQUENT EVENTS

-On February 6, 2018, the Board of Directors declared a cash dividend of \$0.13 on each share of common stock outstanding.
-Such dividends were paid on March 9, 2018 to stockholders of record on February 27, 2018.
+On January 27, 2019, the Board of Directors declared a quarterly cash dividend of \$0.16, as well as a special cash dividend of \$0.08 on each share of common stock outstanding.
+The dividends were paid on March 15, 2019 to stockholders of record on March 5, 2019.
 Declaration and payment of any future dividends on shares of common stock will be at the discretion of the Company's Board of Directors.

-On February 1, 2018, the Company granted 34,202 shares of restricted common stock under the 2016 Plan to certain employees for the purpose of settling fiscal 2017 performance incentives.
+On February 1, 2019, the Company granted 22,603 shares of restricted common stock under the 2016 Plan to certain employees for the purpose of further aligning their interest with those of its stockholders and settling fiscal 2018 performance incentives totaling \$377,000.
 The shares vest on a quarterly basis over the next three years and are subject to forfeiture in the event of their termination of service to the Company under specified circumstances.